NBISweden/sda-cli/README.md

 This section contains the information required to install, modify and run the `sda-cli` tool.

 ## Requirements
 The `sda-cli` is written in golang.
-In order to be able to modify, build and run the tool, golang needs to be installed.
-The instructions for installing go can be found [here](https://go.dev/doc/install).
+In order to be able to modify, build and run the tool, golang (>= 1.20) needs to be installed.
+The instructions for installing `go` can be found [here](https://go.dev/doc/install).

 ## Build tool
 To build the `sda-cli` tool run the following command from the root folder of the repository